"Breach" is the culmination of Alison Saar's creative research on American rivers and their historical relationship to

 Saar, selected as the 2016-17 Richard A. and Rissa W. Grossman Artist in Residence by the Department of Art, explores issues of gender, race and racism, the African diaspora; she mines mythology, ritual, history, music, artistic heritage of other cultures, and her bi-racial heritage as sources for her work.
 She was also selected as a David L., Sr. and Helen J. Temple Lecturer.

 During a 2013 residency at the Joan Mitchell Center in New Orleans, Saar was dismayed to see how little had been done to rebuild African American communities devastated by Hurricane Katrina eight years earlier.
 Upon her return to Los Angeles, she began researching the histories of American floods and the effect on African Americans.
 The Great Mississippi River Flood of 1927 piqued her interest.
 Though few now know of this extraordinary event, this historic catastrophe had a profound impact on the life of African Americans living in the Mississippi Delta and brought long-term social, cultural, federal policy, and political changes to the U.S.

 The 1927 flood has been described as one of the worst natural river disasters in U.S. history.
 Heavy rains started in fall 1926 and continued into spring, resulting in the Mississippi River breaching manmade levees in April and May.
 Hundreds of thousands of people were displaced.
 More than 200,000 African Americans lost their homes, and many fled North.
 National attempts at relief came on a strictly “whites-first” basis, and blacks suffered disproportionately.

 Water imagery is woven through this exhibition.
 She is interested in exploring floods not only as a natural phenomenon; but looking at the complex interaction of social, cultural, political factors that contribute to flooding and its aftermath.

 The largest work in the exhibition Breach is a commanding figure of the same name.
-Breach (seen above and left) takes center stage.
+Breach (seen above) takes center stage.
 Measuring over 12 feet tall, the life-size nude female figure steers a raft, while balancing a tower of found objects—trunks, pots, pans, and household items—on her head.
 Although the objects exceed her body mass, the grace and strength in her stance defy the weight she is forced to bear.